Seeing Each Other As Loves

 We discussed what it’s like to talk to animals and trees.
 She and I agreed, they are very good listeners.
 “Especially when you’re sad,” she said.
 I told her I don’t hear dogs or trees answer in a way I can hear with my ears, but I sometimes I feel what they say inside of me.
 “Me too!” she said, “We’re just the same!”

 Then she talked about how her mind likes to go so wild that she doesn’t notice time passing.
 She said, “I look around and say to myself, ‘How is this real?
-How am I real?”” and I said, “Me too!
+How am I real?””
+I said, “Me too!
 We’re just the same!”

 July 20, 1969